skip to main content

 All local broadcast channels

-In 2023, you can watch 20 NASCAR Cup Series races for free with an over-the-air (OTA) antenna.
-You’ll need an antenna with a solid range for picking up your local FOX and NBC stations.
-But you can verify each channel’s distance by entering your zip code on the Federal Communications Commission’s (FCC) Reception Map Tool.
+This year, you can watch eight NASCAR Cup Series races for free with an over-the-air (OTA) antenna.
+You’ll need an antenna with a solid range to pick up your local FOX and NBC stations.
+But you can verify each channel’s distance by running your zip code through the FCC’s Reception Map Tool.

-The Mohu Leaf 50 ($47.99 on Amazon*) is an excellent antenna for reliable reception in suburban areas.
+The Mohu Leaf 50 is an excellent antenna for reliable reception in suburban areas.
 It has a 60-mile range and multi-directional design for easy in-home placement.
+You may even pick up The CW, which will air all 33 Xfinity Series races.

 How to watch NASCAR FAQ